Create a Survey in less than 60 seconds!

 18. Create a strong company culture

-Virtual meet-ups just for catching up, having a rewards system, perks, and other benefits is what makes a company culture.
-Every employee who is a part of the company should feel as if they are a part of something big.
+Virtual meet-ups just for catching up, having a rewards system, perks, and other benefits make a company culture.
+Every employee who is a part of the company should feel like they are a part of something big.

 19. Give them proper training

-When working remotely your customer service and support team should be given the right training.
-Ensure that during the onboarding process, the employee gets to know everything that he/she has to follow so that they give the best results.
+When working remotely, your customer service and support team should be given the right training.
+Ensure that during the onboarding process, the employees get to know everything they must follow to give the best results.
 Ensure that everyone from your team gets to interact with the new hires.
-They should be made to feel welcomed.
+They should be made to feel welcome.

 Giving them proper product training and the appropriate customer service protocols to follow will help them give their best.
-Like we mentioned earlier in step no 17, ensure that you create a document that outlines all the processes that are followed so that the employee can train themselves and start working.
+As we mentioned earlier, ensure that you create a document that outlines all the processes that are followed so that the employee can train themselves and start working.

 20. Create a log of all interactions